atisharma/llama_farm/README.md

 ### Internet access & summarization
 You can ask it questions with access to arXiv or wikipedia.
-It can summarize Youtube video transcripts and URLs.
+It can summarize Youtube video transcripts, URLs and your files.

 ### Compatibility and technology
 Llama-farm speaks to any OpenAI-compatible API: